Among Us: Legacy

 Among Us has done collaborations and cross-overs with other games and studios.
 The first game they collaborated with was Fall Guys, who added Among Us-themed skins to their game.
-Characters from Among Us have made cameos in the indie games Astroneer, Sunshine Heavy Industries, Cosmonious High, Samurai Gunn 2 and Fraymakers and Among Us is referenced in several stickers in the game A Hat in Time.
+Characters from Among Us have made cameos in the indie games Astroneer, Space Warlord Organ Trading Simulator, Cosmonious High, Samurai Gunn 2, and Fraymakers, and Among Us is referenced in several stickers in the game A Hat in Time.
+In a major update in collaboration with Innersloth, indie developer Triband added characters and 35 Among Us-themed levels to the game What the Golf?
 Several Among Us-themed cards are included in The Binding of Isaac: Four Souls Requiem.
+Among Us also appears a skin for the Hearts suit in Balatro, using Crewmates in lieu of the King, Queen, and Jack.
+The Crewmate was added as a playable DLC character in Super Monkey Ball Banana Rumble in January 2025.
+Triband also developed a similar collaboration for What the Car? in 2025.

 Themed skins and cosmetics from other games and properties have been added to Among Us as well: Innersloth and Riot Games crossed-over to bring Arcane themed cosmetics to Among Us.
 In addition to that, Innersloth has done crossovers with Halo, Ratchet & Clank, and the movie franchise Scream.
 Cosmetics themed after Benoit Blanc from Glass Onion: A Knives Out Mystery, were made available with the Hide 'N Seek update on December 9, 2022.
+Cosmetics and pets themed after the game Destiny 2 were added to coincide with Destiny's Lightfall expansion on February 28, 2023.
+Cosmetics based on Miles Edgeworth from the Ace Attorney series were made available on September 9, 2024, to coincide with the release of the Ace Attorney Investigations Collection.
+Cosmetics themed from Pusheen was added to the game.